ComCare may be able to help if you:

 Once-off household appliances e.g. beds, mattress

-PA recipients receive free medical treatment at polyclinics and government/ restructured hospitals.
+LTA recipients receive medical assistance at polyclinics and government/ restructured hospitals.

-School-going children of PA recipients receive help for school and miscellaneous fees as well as school books.
+School-going children of LTA recipients receive help for school and miscellaneous fees as well as school books.

 Supplementary community assistance